MuKonqi/nottodbox/README.md

 - Two labels for showing selected notebook and note
 - A entry for searching in list
 - Listing notes
-- For notebooks:
+- For a notebooks:
-    - Creating a notebook
+    - Creating
     - Setting background color
     - Setting text color
-    - Renaming a notebook
+    - Renaming
-    - Resetting a notebook
+    - Resetting
-    - Deleting a notebook
+    - Deleting
-    - Deleting all notebooks
+    - Deleting all
-- For notes:
+- For a note:
-    - Creating a note
+    - Creating
-    - Opening a note
+    - Opening
     - Setting background color
     - Setting text color
-    - Renaming a note
+    - Renaming
     - Showing backup (manuel saves updates backups but auto-saves not)
     - Restoring content via backup (old content will be new backup)
     - Clearing content (old content will be new backup)
-    - Deleting a note
+    - Deleting

 ### To-dos
 - A entry for searcing in list
 - Two labels for showing selected notebook and note
 - Listing to-dos
-- For to-do lists:
+- For a to-do list:
-    - Creating a to-do list
+    - Creating
     - Setting background color
     - Setting text color
-    - Renaming a to-do list
+    - Renaming
-    - Resetting a to-do list
+    - Resetting
-    - Deleting a to-do list
+    - Deleting
-    - Deleting all to-do lists
+    - Deleting all
-- For to-dos:
+- For a to-do:
-    - Creating a to-do
+    - Creating
-    - Changing status
+    - Changing
-    - Editing a to-do
+    - Editing
-    - Deleting a to-do
+    - Deleting

 ### Diaries
 - A label for showing modification information
-- A calendar for selecting diaries
+- A calendar for selecting and highlighting
 - A shortcut for coming back to today
 - Refreshing today variable
 - Opening a diary, if does not keeped yet create a it
 - Showing backup (manuel saves updates backups but auto-saves not)
 - Restoring content via backup (old content will be new backup)
 - Clearing content (old content will be new backup)
-- Deleting a diary
+- Deleting

-### Note and Diary's Pages
+### Note and Diary Pages
 - Text formatter (plain-text format does not supported):
     - Formatting selected section via cursor or word uncer cursor
     - Format options: